Pieter414/Projects/Pong/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project means to recreate the classic snake game.
-The player can control the "snake" that automates going around the screen and eating the blue dot as food to grow.
+This project means to recreate the classic pong game.
+The player can control the left and right bar and moved to bounce back the ball.
+The ball automatically move back and front.
 There is also a score and high score counter going to track your score.
-The player can use the 'up' key, 'down' key, 'left' key, and 'right' key to move the head of the snake.
-If the snake hits his tail or hits a wall, the game is over and the program tracks this game score and the highest score.
+The player can use the 'w' key and 's' key to move the left bar.
+Also player able to use 'up' key and 'down' key to move the right bar.
+If the snake hits a wall, the the opposite player get one points.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>